OLKAVS: An Open Large-Scale Korean Audio-Visual Speech Dataset

-In this section, we briefly review the publicly available audio-visual speech datasets, summarized in \Cref{table:database}.
-Decades of research on lip reading led to the construction of multiple datasets, albeit the limited sample size of classical datasets, e.g., AVLetters \cite{matthews2002extraction}, CUAVE \cite{patterson2002cuave}, OuluVS \cite{zhao2009lipreading} and GRID \cite{cooke2006audio}.
-All four datasets contain less than 50 speakers with limited vocabulary.
-AVLetters and CUAVE datasets contain utterances of the English alphabet and 10 digits, respectively, while GRID and OuluVS datasets include short sentences but suffer from vocabulary limitations.

-AVICAR \cite{lee2004avicar} and OuluVS2 \cite{anina2015ouluvs2} consider full sentences with more various vocabularies.
-The vocabularies of both datasets are more than a thousand words.
-Interestingly, AVICAR and OuluVS2 also provide multi-view videos from four and five different angles, respectively.
+For the research on lip reading, multiple datasets \cite{matthews2002extraction, patterson2002cuave, zhao2009lipreading, cooke2006audio} were constructed, albeit the limited vocabulary and sample size of classical datasets, containing less than 50 speakers.
+OuluVS2 \cite{anina2015ouluvs2} and AVICAR \cite{lee2004avicar} considered full sentences with more various vocabularies, more than a thousand words.
+Interestingly, they also provided multi-view videos from four and five different angles, respectively.

-However, the datasets above have a fundamental limitation of containing only a predefined or limited set of words.
-To develop larger datasets for word utterances and reflect real-world speech with unrestricted vocabulary, LRW proposed a data collection pipeline to label TV news footage automatically.
+To develop larger datasets for word utterances and reflect real-world speech with unrestricted vocabulary, LRW proposed a data collection pipeline to label TV news footage automatically \cite{chung2016lip}.
 The pipeline-based approach has influenced numerous follow-up sentence-based audio-visual speech datasets: LRS2-BBC \cite{chung2017lip,afouras2018deep}, LRS3-TED \cite{afouras2018lrs3}, and MV-LRS \cite{chung2017profile}.
-Whereas LRS2-BBC and LRS3-TED differ only by their data source and dataset size, MV-LRS primarily focused on providing multi-view video, dividing the data into five categories based on the face angle to facilitate the multi-view evaluation.

-Moreover, most of the datasets mentioned above contain English speech; only a few attempts have been made to collect non-English speech.
-CI-AVSR dataset \cite{dai2022ci} covers the Cantonese spoken commands in the car environments, similar to AVICAR.
-Other non-English datasets, such as LRW-1000 \cite{yang2019lrw}, GLips \cite{schwiebert-etal-2022-multimodal}, and MISP2021 \cite{chen2022audio}, leverage the automated pipeline similar to LRW \cite{chung2016lip}.
-LRW-1000 and MISP2021 contain Mandarin word and sentence utterances, respectively, whereas GLips used the German parliament footage as the source video.
-VoxCeleb2 \cite{chung2018voxceleb2} contains multilingual speech in more than 100 languages, but there are no transcriptions available in the dataset.
+MV-LRS primarily focused on providing multi-view video, dividing the data into five categories based on the face angle to facilitate the multi-view evaluation.
+Leveraging the development of the collection pipeline from \cite{chung2016lip}, some non-English datasets were introduced such as LRW-1000 \cite{yang2019lrw}, GLips \cite{schwiebert-etal-2022-multimodal}, and MISP2021 \cite{chen2022audio}.
+VoxCeleb2 \cite{chung2018voxceleb2} also contains multilingual speech in more than 100 languages, but there are no transcriptions available in the dataset.